 Did you know that businesses who use digital touch tech (like interactive touchscreens) report a 20 – 30% increase in sales?

-If you have an important pitch or tender coming up, an interactive touchscreen experience can be a refreshing and innovative way to approach sales.
+If you have an important pitch or tender coming up, an interactive brand experience can be a refreshing and innovative way to approach sales.
 Just like point 2, you can help prospective customers engaged with a more immersive way of illustrating how you can work together.

 It also tends to be a more of a memorable experience, rather than just having everyone sitting round a table.
 Instead, they can stand up round the screen and explore your presentation to find the points they’re most interested in learning about.